Why Career Step vs Other Schools

-The two most important things your friends or family members should take into account when comparing online programs is quality and support.
+The two most important things your friends or family members should consider when comparing online programs is quality and support.
 Just like with traditional college programs, all online training courses are not created equal.

 The purpose of online training is to be prepared for a job upon graduation, so it’s important to choose a school that actually does that.
 Prospective students should also look for a school that provides support throughout the entire learning process.
 With online education it is easy to feel isolated and alone, and it’s much easier to get through a course when you have access to instructors who can provide needed support.

-Keeping all of this in mind, here are a few more things your contacts should consider when choosing an online school…
+Keeping this in mind, here are a few more things to consider when choosing an online school…

 Many people look to see if a school is accredited but don’t check if the school—or more importantly the program they’re interested in—has industry approval.
 While accreditation is nice, all it really says it that a third-party organization has verified that the school offers quality training overall.
 They might not have actually looked at each specific program or have the expertise to judge the quality of the specific training.
 However, if a program is approved by the leading industry organization, you know that those who actually do the job you’re training for believe the program will prepare students to be successful in the workforce.